DylanDavis1/dylandavis1.github.io/_posts/2025-07-04-active-directory-detections-Part-1.md

     cmd.exe /Q /c rmdir /s /q C:\Windows\Temp\172963876 1> \Windows\Temp\vofITR 2>&1
     ```

     The first command executes the second which executes the third.
-The third created a directory called ‘172963876’ in C:\Windows\Temp and standard out was sent to a random file called vofITR with the following content below.
+The third created a directory called `172963876` in `C:\Windows\Temp` and standard out was sent to a random file called `vofITR` with the following content below.

     ![image 15](https://dylandavis1.github.io/assets/img/AD_Attack_Detections_pt/image%2014.png)